Back to top

 What does palliative care in residential aged care look like?

-Palliative care services can be provided in a range of settings including your home, a hospital, a hospice or residential aged care.
+Palliative care services can be provided in a range of settings including in a person’s home, a hospital, a hospice or a residential aged care facility.

-If you are choosing an aged care centre for a loved one, you may want to consider asking about the palliative care programs offered as part of the services provided at the care centre.
+If you are choosing an aged care centre for a loved one, you may want to consider asking about the palliative care programs offered as part of the services provided at the aged care providers' centre, or if there's a palliative care unit.

 Specialist palliative care programs in residential aged care are designed to enhance the quality of life of a resident living with a serious illness and help them maintain their independence, while also supporting their family.
 Palliative care is provided in addition to any specialised care required at the care centre.